chen-sijin/Sijin-Chen.github.io/_talks/2025-OPINAS-Ringberg-meeting.md

 location: "Munich, Bavaria"
 ---

 This is my second Ringberg talk!
-The topic is about my master thesis project, _**Scattering transform method on cosmological paramater constraints**_.
+The topic is about my master thesis project, _**Probe Weak Lensing Cosmology with Scattering Transform**_.
 And it happened in a castle!
 My topic is about my master thesis project, using scattering transform method to constrain cosmological parameters.

 This is the <a href="https://chen-sijin.github.io/Sijin-Chen.github.io/files/talk_slides/2025_Ringberg_talk.pdf" target="_blank">slide</a> of my talk this time.